 Ulnar Collateral Ligament Injury of the Thumb (Skier’s Thumb / Gamekeeper’s Thumb)

 Tess was excited as she stepped out onto the fresh, crunchy snow, all kitted up and raring to go.
 However, she didn’t count on it being so slippery and fell more or less right away whilst holding her ski poles.
-She had a lot of pain in her thumb, and it looked a bit swollen.
+She had a lot of pain in her thumb, which looked swollen.

-It sounds like Tess has Skier’s Thumb, which is an injury to the ulnar collateral ligament of the MCP joint of the thumb.
+It sounds like Tess has Skier’s Thumb, an injury to the ulnar collateral ligament of the MCP joint of the thumb.

 Mechanism